 - Named employee of the month 24 times for proactive attitude and high customer satisfaction

-A strong resume job description aims to demonstrate the value and expertise that makes you the perfect fit for the job.
+A strong resume job description aims to demonstrate the value and expertise that make you the perfect fit for the job.
 By following the tips above, you will create an impactful job description that will impress the recruiter and help you stand out.